Main Yard Details

 fruit: small red fruit, a bit tart

 Can be eaten fresh or made into jams.
 Sensitive to winter kill which is a problem as fruit develops on old growth.
+In addition an insect lays eggs in the fruits which start rotting.
+As we grow our food organic we have lost our gooseberries, red currants and black currants.

 Black Currant (shrub)